ForeachOS/ax-school-dynamic-documents/README.md

 ## Extras

-Aside of the aforementioned content that was presented during the training itself, it also contains the following extras:
+Aside of the content that was presented during the training itself, it also contains the following extras:

 * A `DefinitionInstaller` to create a sample data set and [import the aforementioned definitions](https://across-docs.foreach.be/across-site/production/dynamic-forms-module/0.0.1/import-export/importing-definitions.html)
 * A [custom field validator](https://across-docs.foreach.be/across-site/production/dynamic-forms-module/0.0.1/validators/creating-a-field-validator.html) that supports the validation of email addresses